geertgeerits/CubeSolvergg/README.md

 Solve your Cube.

-Supporting languages: Czech, Danish, Dutch, English, Finnish, French, German, Hungarian, Italian, Norwegian, Polish, Portuguese, Romanian, Spanish and Swedish.
+Supporting languages: Chinese, Czech, Danish, Dutch, English, Finnish, French, German, Hungarian, Italian, Japanese, Korean, Norwegian, Polish, Portuguese, Romanian, Spanish, Swedish and Ukrainian.

 The program was tested on a Samsung Galaxy A3 and S21 phone, iPhone 7 and 14, iPad 8th generation.